poornaa/SOEN-6431-Deja-vu-TeamA/README.md

 Github link: https://github.com/chabedalam11/Exam-Seating-Arrangement-System-Using-JSP-Servlet

 3. System 3- CV-Resume-Builder
-The CV Builder application is a project created that helps individuals who struggle with creating an attractive and creative CV or resume to showcase their skills and knowledge effectively.
-The objective of the CV Builder is to provide users with a user-friendly platform where they can easily fill in details such as personal information, skills, career objectives, and more to generate an impressive CV or resume.
-Users have the freedom to create and edit their CVs or resumes as needed.
-Additionally, the CV Builder suggests relevant jobs and companies based on the user's skills and interests mentioned in their resume.
+The CV Builder application is designed to assist individuals who face challenges in creating an appealing and unique CV or resume that effectively highlights their abilities and expertise.
+Its main goal is to offer users a user-friendly platform where they can effortlessly input personal details, skills, career goals, and other relevant information to generate an impressive CV or resume.
+Users have the flexibility to create and modify their CVs or resumes according to their requirements.
+Moreover, the CV Builder provides suggestions for suitable job positions and companies based on the user's mentioned skills and interests in their resume.

 Github link: https://github.com/meetakbari/CV-Resume-Builder/tree/master/src